Key Highlights

 Calculate Your Total Rental Cost Step-by-Step

-- Calculate Base Cost: Multiply the daily hire rate by the number of days you need the mixer.
+- Calculate Base Cost: Multiply the daily rental rate by the number of days you need the mixer.
 For example, if the daily rate is $50, the base cost for 3 days would be $150.

 - Base Cost: $150